Have you already thought about how to bring your Digital Marketing strategy to the next level?

-The lifetime value is the total value spent by the clients on your business.
-It means that the more they buy or the longer they stay as your clients, the bigger will be their lifetime value.
+The lifetime value is the total value the clients spend on your business.
+It means that the more they buy or stay as your clients, the more prominent their lifetime value will be.

 If you offer relevant and usable content to your clients, you’ll keep them for more time on your base.

-They will feel important when perceiving that your brand keeps thinking about how to help them solve their problems, even after they closed the deal.
+They will feel important when perceiving that your brand keeps thinking about how to help them solve their problems, even after they close the deal.

 B2B Content Marketing Statistics